dynamicalsystemslaboratory/Police-Brutality/README.md

 5-Transfer Entropy
 is the script that computes the transfer entropy values and test statistics and displays them within the notebook.

-6-Transition Probabilities
+6-Partial Correlation
-is the script that computes the transition probabilities in the supplement and displays them within the notebook.
+is the script that computes the partial correlation in the supplement and displays them within the notebook.

+7-Memory of target variables
+is the script that computes the entropy of the target variables conditioned on their history and displays them within the notebook.